Top 7 Myths About CBD Debunked

 CBD oil contains one of the types of CBD above plus carrier oil.
 Some companies add terpenes, flavoring, vitamins, or other additives to increase the quality of the product.

 Fact: According to the World Health Organization “in humans, CBD exhibits no effects indicative of any abuse or dependence potential.
 To date, there is no evidence of public health-related problems associated with the use of pure CBD.”

 #4 CBD Myth: The Bigger the Dose, the Better

 Fact: We don’t have sufficient data to determine if this claim is true or not.
 For all types of CBD, the bigger the dose the better claim doesn’t seem to be true.

 Cannabis experts believe that CBD alone (isolate) has a bell-shaped dose-response.
 Meaning that taking too little or too much CBD will lower the potential for benefits.

-In 2015 cannabis researchers in Jerusalem found that this was the case in treating inflamed rat paws.
-The isolate CBD extract did reduce the inflammation in the rats, but the results were decreased at low and high doses.
+In 2015 cannabis researchers in Jerusalem found this was the case in treating inflamed rat paws.
+The isolate CBD extract did reduce the irritation in the rats, but the results were decreased at low and high doses.
 A full plant extract containing multiple cannabinoids, including THC, performed better as the dose increased.

 The verdict is still out concerning many variables including human application, other potential medicinal benefits, and broad-spectrum extracts.